 - Add apples

-- Stir and taste, season some more if needed
+- Taste, season some more if needed

 Bonus: Fermented Red Cabbage with Apple Salad

-I use raw fermented red cabbage, fresh apples, chopped red onions, and hemp seeds.
+I use fermented red cabbage, fresh apples, chopped red onions, and hemp seeds.
 Optional maple syrup can be used to sweeten it.
 Just mix and enjoy.
 It is a real treat for taste and health.